 In determining eligibility, SBA Lenders may request and gather information about an Applicant, such as: (i) marital status, (ii) sources of personal income, (iii) alimony and child support, and (iv) spouse’s financial resources.
 SBA Lenders may also obtain an obligor’s spouse’s signature when (x) required by federal or state law, (y) needed to obtain a valid lien on collateral and (z) necessary to protect SBA and SBA Lender interests.
 Further, SBA Lenders must comply with Department of the Treasury regulations for Customer Identification Programs (CIP) and must determine that the Applicant and its owners are not listed on the OFAC sanctions lists at the time of application.

 Even with careful vetting, SBA eligibility issues may arise for Applicants throughout the closing and funding process.
 SBA Lenders must keep SBA eligibility in front of mind as failure to meet SBA eligibility may result in denial of the SBA Guaranty.
-For any questions regarding determining SBA eligibility please reach out Kim Rayer at krayer@starfieldsmith.com.
+For any questions regarding determining SBA eligibility, please reach out to Kim Rayer at krayer@starfieldsmith.com.